UKPLab/CARE/docs/source/for_developers/frontend/basic/basic.rst

 Collaboration
 -------------
 Collaboration is a component that fully manages the synchronization necessary to realize collaborative features in CARE.
-Simply import this component by a target type (e.g. a document) and id (e.g. the id of the document) to forward a user's interaction to other clients (e.g. while editing an annotation).
+Simply import this component by a target type (e.g. a :doc:`../components/editor` document or an :doc:`../components/annotator` comment) and id (e.g. the id of the document) to forward a user's interaction to other clients (e.g. while editing an annotation).

 .. note::